lusis/chef-logstash/README.md

   - Kibana3 (HTML/JS version): https://github.com/lusis/chef-kibana

 ## Redis
-The follwing cookbook can be used to setup Redis: https://github.com/brianbianco/redisio
+The following cookbook can be used to setup Redis: https://github.com/brianbianco/redisio

 ## Beaver (alternative to Logstash Agent)